Buyer’s Guide: Jigsaws

 Jigsaws don’t kick up nearly the amount of sawdust as a table saw, miter saw, or circular saw, because instead of turning wood to dust, these tools take chunks out of the material.
 These chunks can land on the cutline, however, challenging visibility, so some models include dust blowers that fan small chunks off the cutline.
 Although jigsaws create minimal mess, if you wish to keep your workspace sawdust-free, look for a model that attaches to a shop vac.

 There are two types of jigsaw blades: T-shank and U-shank.
-The best jigsaws use T-shank blades, which lock in easily (usually without the use of tools) and stay secure during tight curves.
+The best jigsaws typically use T-shank blades, which lock in easily (usually without the use of tools) and stay secure while cutting tight curves.
 U-shank-style saws sometimes require tools for blade changes and blade retention is a well-known issue.

 How Much to Spend on a Jigsaw